survivejs/webpack-book/manuscript/loading/02_images.md

 - `type: "asset/inline"` emits your resources as base64 strings within the emitted assets.
 The process decreases the number of requests needed while growing the bundle size.
 The behavior corresponds with **url-loader**.
 - `type: "asset/resource"` matches the behavior of **file-loader** and emits resources as separate files while writing references to them.
-- `type: "asset/source"` matches **raw-loader** and returns full source of the matched resource.
+- `type: "asset/source"` matches [raw-loader](https://www.npmjs.com/package/raw-loader) and returns full source of the matched resource.
 - `type: "asset"` is a mixture between `asset/inline` and `asset/source` and it will alter the behavior depending on the asset size.
 It's comparable to using the `limit` option of **file-loader** earlier.
-In loader definition, setting `parser.dataUrlCondition.maxSize` lets you configure the limit.

 To control the filenames of resources emitted this way, use the `output.assetModuleFilename` field.
 You could for example set it to `[hash][ext][query]` or include a directory to the path before these fragments.

+{pagebreak}

 ## Integrating images to the project